 In-Person Appointments and Procedures

-During the early stages of the coronavirus pandemic University of Maryland Medical System postponed many in-person appointments and elective surgeries, as mandated by the statewide lockdown.
+During the early stages of the coronavirus pandemic, the University of Maryland Medical System (UMMS) postponed many in-person appointments and elective surgeries, as mandated by the statewide lockdown.
+As the state responds to the changing landscape of the pandemic, UMMS will continue to follow all state health directives.

 - Many postponed visits are still being rescheduled as telemedicine appointments.